kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 `.spec.backoffLimitPerIndex` to specify the maximal number of pod failures per index.

-When the per-index backoff limit is exceeded for an index, Kuberentes considers the index as failed and adds it to the `.status.failedIndexes` field.
+When the per-index backoff limit is exceeded for an index, Kubernetes considers the index as failed and adds it to the `.status.failedIndexes` field.
 The succeeded indexes, those with a successfully executed pods, are recorded in the `.status.completedIndexes` field, regardless of whether you set the `backoffLimitPerIndex` field.